mendoza-dev/mendoza-dev/README.md

 💼 **Currently working as Lead Software Architect at Siemens**, developing **WinCC RT**, an industrial **SCADA automation** application.

-🛠️ **Founder of Steamatic**, a company that successfully developed and produced an **IoT device**.
+🛠️ **Co-Founder of Steamatic GmbH**, a company that successfully developed and produced an **IoT device**.
 While the company no longer exists, the project was a technological success.

 I'm also organizing and documenting my projects on GitHub. 📌